nfour/lirc/readme.md

 - SSL/secure connection certs should be re-used and regenerated when expired.
 At the moment they're generated for each new secure connection.
 - I will impliment an *n* restarts or die rule for bots, though the web interface should remain up even if all of the running bots error out, thus allowing you to check the error log and fix your code.

 Lirc is built on top of Lance.
-Hence the L in Lirc, Lance-irc.

 ### Thanks
 Feel free to use any code for your own projects or contribute to this repo.